 at 5,700 feet.

-The start of this route (the Sterling Pass Trail) is not obvious, but it is marked by a rusty sign near milepost 380, a short distance south of Slide Rocks State Park
+The start of the route to Vultee Arch is not obvious, but it is marked by a rusty sign near milepost 380, a short distance south of Slide Rocks State Park

 - a walk along the busy road is necessary as the closest parking is a few hundred meters away.
 At first, the path climbs sharply through dense woodland, then the land becomes more open as the route follows the course of a dry streambed.
 Elevation gain is still steady and steep, especially after 1.5 miles when many switchbacks mark the ascent up to Sterling Pass - all around are reddish cliffs with large and small eroded formations.
 The area has many pretty wildflowers in spring and early summer such as skyrocket, Canada violet, blue larkspur and red echinocereus